charlenetolentino/mattsnotes/401-main/reading401-32.md

 Questions:

-1. When you have multiple contexts, what component type should you use (class/function) and why?
+1. When you have multiple contexts, Who component type should you use (class/function) and why?

   - Personally I like functioanl more because right now it is the easiest that I can conprehend

-2. What are some good use cases for using the Context API for global state?
+2. Who are some good use cases for using the Context API for global state?

   - Auth and themes?